Case Study 01 // Component reviews UK service firm

 Same review depth.

-I designed it as a five-stage agent-driven workflow that one engineer can run end to end.
-It reproduces the quality of the three-role review and feeds every finding straight onto the backlog.
+I designed a five-stage workflow that one engineer runs with AI doing the heavy lifting.
+The five stages reproduce every check the three-role review covered, and every finding feeds straight into the team’s work queue.

 01